Easy 4th of July Decorations

 Fireworks Popcorn Bucket

 Make a colorful container for carting treats to the fireworks display.
 Cover unused paint cans (available at hardware stores) with red, white, and/or blue scrapbooking paper, and supply the kids with stickers and markers to personalize their cans.
-Line the inside of the can with a large plastic bag before filling with snacks.
+Line the inside of the can with a large plastic bag before filling with homemade snack mix or another easy finger-food.

 Red, White, and Blue Picnic Servers